Aescosaurus/CRASH-AI-CS-3030/README.md

   1.)
 A jump is required to clear short obstacles.

   2.)
-A dash is required to defeat a monster.

-  3.)
-A dashing jump is required to clear longer obstacles, or to defeat a monster while jumping at the same time.
+A dash is required to defeat a monster or teleport through an obstacle.